Communication-Aware Multi-Agent Reinforcement Learning for Decentralized Cooperative UAV Deployment: Related Work

 \textbf{Graph Neural Networks}: Graphs naturally model multi-agent systems, with nodes representing agents.
 GNNs, such as message-passing neural networks \cite{mpnn} and the Graph Attention Network (GAT) \cite{graph-attention-net}, employ trainable weights for feature propagation among nodes.
 Agarwal et al. \cite{transferrable-cooperative-marl} introduced entity graphs for environment integration, focusing on fully cooperative settings.
 OpenAI explored multi-agent reinforcement learning for the emergence of complex behavior \cite{hide-and-seek}.
-In our work, we adopt an agent-entity graph to aggregate environment information across diverse settings, including cooperative, competitive, and mixed environments.
+In our work, we adopt an agent-entity graph to aggregate environment information for decentralized cooperative UAV deployment.